KannaVairavan/Weather_Dashboard/README.md

 ## Summary

-This app will run in the browser and feature dynamically updated HTML, CSS, Bootstrap and Javascript.
+HTML, Bootstrap, CSS and Javascript documents create a weather application.
 This app is using the third party API from [OpenWeather API](https://openweathermap.org/api) to retrieve weather outlook for multiple cities.

 ### Project features: